 A: I do not think I have made any major mistakes till date.
 But yes I made some smaller mistakes which were listening to other people’s advice and not my own.
-I recommend every entrepreneur to seek information and guidance, but do not allow others to take decisions for you.
+I recommend that every entrepreneur seek information and guidance, but do not allow others to make decisions for you.

 Q: What are your hobbies?
 What do you do in your non-work time?